 Sometimes called swamp coolers, evaporative coolers rely on pulling the warm outdoor air into the system.
 Unlike central air conditioning units, which recycle the same air, evaporative coolers bring a steady stream of fresh air into the home.
 The air is pulled across continually saturated water pads, which then causes the water to evaporate.
 The unit then directs the cooler air into the home, while pushing the warmer air out of the home.
 Two-stage evaporative coolers can be even more efficient than single-stage evaporators, as they utilize a pre-cooler, better pads, and more efficient motors.
 But they do come with a slightly bigger price tag.
 However, if the temps continually exceed 100°F, they are the preferred evaporator for home use.

 Are you considering an evaporative cooler?
 If you have questions about whether or not it’s the right choice for your Denver home, give us a call at (303) 479-4940.
 We’ll walk you through the pros and cons of this cooling system and help you determine if it’s a suitable choice.
-If you already have one that’s in need of repairs or maintenance, Vectra Mechanical Residential and Commercial HVAC has experienced professionals who are ready to go to work for you.
+If you already have one that’s in need of repairs or maintenance, Vectra Mechanical HVAC, Electrical and Plumbing has experienced professionals who are ready to go to work for you.
 Contact us today!